 When setting up an Ethereum staking full node, you'll:

 - Configure and run an execution client and sync it with the Görli testnet or main net

 - Configure and run an Ethereum consensus client and sync it with the Görli testnet or main net

 - Generate validator keys, one per 32 Eth you wish to stake.
 This can and often is done outside of the machine used to run the node, for security reasons.

 - Import validator keys into the validator client, each validator key activates one validator

 - Once the Ethereum execution client and consensus client are fully synced with the chain, deposit Ethereum at the launchpad, 32 ETH per validator key.
-That Ethereum is now locked up until after the "merge" of Ethereum PoS (Proof-of-Stake) with Ethereum PoW (Proof-of-Work).

 Here's what then happens: